PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yeah, and it almost doesn't have that huge nick in it.
 And why does everything in that pile smell like Troll shit?"

 They haggled like this for a while, finally settling on 22 gold for the lot.
-As Rattick left his store, Boltac, muttered an curse and refrained from spitting on his own floor.
+When Rattick left the store, Boltac muttered a curse and refrained from spitting on his own floor.

 He placed the Ruby in one of three lockboxes behind the counter and then dragged the bundle of equipment into the back to see how bad he had been taken.
 The sword was higher quality than he had hoped for, and there were a number of items that, while they wouldn't fetch top price, would provide good use.
 The odd piece of armor, some leather goods.
-He threw out a badly damaged boot was debating opening a non-descript fabric sack.
-Sacks could be trouble, then so could gems.
+He threw out a badly damaged boot was debating opening a nondescript fabric sack.
+Sacks could be trouble.
+For that matter so could gems.

-He walked back out to the front.
-He reached under the counter and, after some effort, removed a heavy, brass-tipped magic wand from it's mounting  under the counter.
+He walked back to the front of the store.
+He reached under the counter and, after some effort, removed a heavy, brass-tipped magic wand from it's mounting.
 He took the wand to the back and guided it carefully over all the items.

-The wand did not grow warm or shriek or vibrate or any one many colorful and destructive things the wand would do in the presence of magic.
-Strictly speaking it was not a magic wand, it was a magic detecting wand.
+The wand did not grow warm or shriek or vibrate or any one many colorful and destructive things the wand did in the presence of magic.
+Strictly speaking it was not a magic wand, it was a magic *detecting* wand.
 Very rare, very expensive.
-But, for a man in dealing in items of unknown origins delivered by questionable sources, it was indispensable.
+But, for a man in dealing in items of unknown origins delivered by questionable characters, it was indispensable.

 "Ennh," grunted Boltac, more relieved than disappointed.
 Boltac hated magic.
 It wasn't just dangerous, it was also bad for business.
 When a customer can't try on a pair of gloves for fear that they would turn out to be MaGrief's Gauntlets of Self-Abuse, business suffered.

 That's why he kept the wand underneath the counter.
 Pick up a cursed Ruby Necklace and there was no telling what might happen.
 Before he had procured his wand, he had spend six months with a cursed Goblet of Thirst stuck to his hand.
 As annoying as that was, that wasn't the worst part of the curse.
-Put liquid, any liquid the in the Goblet and it would burn the hand that held it.
+When liquid --  any liquid -- was poured into the the Goblet, it heated and burned the hand that held it.

-Just the memory of it caused him to rub the scarred flesh of his left hand.
+He rubbed the scarred flesh of his left hand.
 Magic, ugh.
-It seemed like it should be useful, but it's power always seemed to go awry.
+It seemed like it should be useful, but it's power always went awry.
 Maybe it was fate.
 Maybe it was karma.
-Maybe it was that Wizards enjoyed a particularly cruel and ironic brand of humor.
-Whatever it the reason was, Boltac was certain that theh world would be better off without magic.
+Maybe it was that Wizards enjoyed a particularly cruel and ironic sense of humor.
+Whatever it the reason was, Boltac was certain that the world would be better off without magic.
 But there was nothing to be done about it.
-People may revile a merchant, but in the end, he can only sell what the buying public wants.
+People may revile a merchant, but in the end, he can only sell what the buyers want.

-When he heard the bell on the front door ring, he concealed the wand in his sleeve and hurried to see what profit Fortune had seen fit to bring him.
+The copper bell clattered against the front door.
+Boltac concealed the wand in his sleeve and hurried to see what profit Fortune had seen fit to bring him this time.

 # Hitting the Kid With the Stick (Covered in Glory) #

 >add Boltac stubbornly refusing to use the kid's name as a funny bit.

 Boltac found a strapping young farm boy staring at a rack of swords with an open mouth.
 The boy was so entranced by the cold and lethal steel on the wall that he didn't even look at Boltac when he entered the room.
-He replaced the magic detecting wand in it's hiding place then asked, "Can I help you?"
+Boltac replaced the magic detecting wand in it's hiding place then asked, "Can I help you?"

 "I need a sword," said the farm boy, his eyes not leaving the weaponry.